National Joint PhD Programme in Nautical Operations/ Doktorgradsprogrammet (ph.d.) innen nautiske operasjoner: fellesgrad

 The National Joint PhD Programme in Nautical Operations is organised as a joint degree between the following four national higher education institutions offering professional maritime education:

-The partner institutions focus each on their specific areas of research within nautical operations and are responsible for their respective academic parts of the PhD programme.
-Universtity of Tromsø - The Arctic University of Norway has the coordinating responsibility for the programme with its secretariat of the Programme Board and the Consortium.
-At each institution there are administrative contacts that provide support functions to the students.
+The partner institutions focus each on their specific areas of research in nautical operations and are responsible for their respective academic parts of the PhD programme.
+Universtity of Tromsø - The Arctic University of Norway has the coordinating responsibility for the programme with its secretariat for the Programme Board and the Consortium.
+At each institution there are administrative contact persons that provide support functions to the students.

 The language of teaching and examination is English.

 - Universtity of Tromsø - The Arctic University of Norway (UiT),

 - Western Norway University of Applied Sciences (HVL),

 - Norwegial University of Science and Technology (NTNU).